helloitsdave/cypress-bdd/README.md

 - Cross Site Scripting - Filtering.feature
 - Accessibility - Added to ./common/app-steps.

-I would plan to utilize redux store manipulation further to test scenarios like
+I would plan to utilize redux store manipulation further to test scenarios for example:

 - Very long names or cities.
-What does this do to the UI?
+How does the UI handle this?
 - Large amounts of crew members.
-How does the app loading times increase?
+How does the app loading times increase and UI respond?

 ## Performance

 I had a look at the cypress lighthouse audit plugin, however I ran into issues running against the local app.
-More information in ./common/app-steps
+Please see more information in .cypress/integration/common/app-steps.

 ## Linting